About Me

 I am an assistant professor in the Department of Political Science and International Affairs at the University of Mary Washington, where I teach courses related to American government, political behavior, public policy, and research methodology.
-I am a co-author of Citizens of the World: Political Engagement and Policy Attitudes of Millennials across the Globe (Oxford University Press, 2022), and author of Feeling their Pain: Why Voters Want Leaders who Care (Oxford University Press, forthcoming).
+I am the author of Feeling their Pain: Why Voters Want Leaders Who Care (Oxford University Press, 2024), which examines the factors that lead American voters to view political leaders as compassionate.
+I am also a co-author of Citizens of the World: Political Engagement and Policy Attitudes of Millennials across the Globe (Oxford University Press, 2023), which explores the generational divide in public opinion from a comparative perspective.

 I earned my Ph.D. in Government and Politics from the University of Maryland, College Park and my B.A. from The George Washington University.
 I previously worked as a postdoctoral scholar at both the University of North Carolina at Charlotte, supporting the Public Opinion Learning and Sentiment (POLS) Lab, and at Stanford University, conducting research with the Political Psychology Research Group (PPRG).